felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 #3](#idea-3-never-go-out-without-your-book-highlighter-and-pen)) and
 to open it whenever you're between tasks.
-When I succeed to motivate people to pick up reading again, their intuitive response is generally to say "I'll set an hour aside in my calendar for reading."
+When I succeed to motivate people to pick up reading again, their intuitive response is generally to say, "I'll set an hour aside in my calendar for reading."
 And they do.
 And then nothing else happens.
 They are still unable to turn reading into a habit!

 Do you want to know a dirty secret?
 I have trouble reading for more than 30 minutes in a row.
-I doubt most people who schedule to read a full uninterrupted hour actually succeed.
+I doubt most people who schedule to read a full uninterrupted hour succeed.
 In my opinion, they mostly end up fooling themselves.

 Fortunately, I bring good news.
 I have found the perfect solution to instantly bake reading into your routine.
-But you have to stick to it, otherwise it will not work.
+But you must stick to it, otherwise it will not work.
 Ready?
 Here it is:

 > Any time you feel like picking up your phone to